Dustin21/Dustin21.github.io/AQM/Slides/slides01_Intro.md

 What is Cran?
 ========================================================

-Cran is the R's mother - it supplies R with a gigantic repository of all fully-functioning packages that R can use.
+Cran is the god of R - it supplies R with a gigantic repository of all fully-functioning packages that R can use.

 You don't download Cran, but anytime you use the command line to install a package from the internet using `install.packages()`, you can believe it is coming from Cran.